Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/README.md

 ## 🚀 Featured Projects (Coming Soon)

 This section will showcase key projects developed throughout the MSc program.
-Examples of upcoming projects include:
+Examples of upcoming projects will include:

 - Advanced optimization applied to logistics and transportation.
 - Predictive models for financial analysis and risk management.